dougeby/IntuneDocs/intune/in-development.md

 ## App management

 ### Managed Google Play private LOB apps <!-- 1464182  -->
 Intune will allow IT admins to publish private Android LOB apps to Managed Google Play via an iframe embedded in the Intune console.
 Currently, IT admins need to publish LOB apps directly to Google's Play publishing console, which requires many steps and is very time consuming.
-This new features allows for easy publishing of LOB apps with a minimal set of steps without needing to leave the Intune console.
+This new feature allows for easy publishing of LOB apps with a minimal set of steps without needing to leave the Intune console.
 Any of the Android Enterprise management scenarios that use Managed Google Play can take advantage of this feature (work profile, dedicated, fully managed, and non-enrolled devices).
 From Intune, select **Client apps** > **Apps** > **Add**.
 Then, select **Managed Google Play** from the **App type** list.
 For more information about Managed Google Play apps, see [Add Managed Google Play apps to Android Enterprise devices with Intune](apps-add-android-for-work.md).

 ### Company Portal app installation status messages <!-- 2514416  -->
 The Company Portal app will show additional app installation status messages to end users.
 The following conditions will apply to new Win32 dependency features: